Medications for treating COVID-19

 If you do not have a Medicare card, the cost for treatment will vary depending on your circumstances.
 Please talk to your doctor or the General Practice Respiratory Clinic about payment options.

-If you are not a permanent resident, but have private health insurance or travel insurance, you should refer to your insurance policy in relation to COVID-19 treatment costs in Australia.
+If you are not a permanent resident, but you do have private health insurance or travel insurance, refer to your insurance policy in relation to COVID-19 treatment costs in Australia.

 Who shouldn't have oral COVID-19 antiviral medicine?

 If you are pregnant or breastfeeding, you should not have oral COVID-19 medicine.
 Instead, make sure you are up to date with your COVID-19 vaccinations.

 These medicines can also affect how birth control works.